googleprojectzero/domato/README.md

 to include rules from other.txt into the currently parsed grammar.

-Importing works a bit differently
+Importing works a bit differently:

 ```
 !import other.txt